dev4press/coreactivity/readme.txt

 If you have all events enabled, the plugin will add 150+ hooks into various elements of WordPress and plugins.
 That is not too much when compared to 3000+ hooks WordPress runs on average, so it will not have a big impact on WordPress performance.
 And, it is a good idea to disable events you don't need to use.

 = Will coreActivity work if the cache plugin is used? = Yes.
-But, since cache plugins are bypassing WordPress to serve cached response, some events will be affected when the cached response is returned.
+But since cache plugins are bypassing WordPress to serve cached response, some events will be affected when the cached response is returned.
 To learn more, check out this article: [CoreActivity and Cache Plugins](https://support.dev4press.com/kb/article/coreactivity-cache-plugins/).

-= How precise GEO Location is? =
+= How precise is GEO Location? =
 If the database for GEO location is regularly updated, locating the IP to the country is most likely close to 100% precise.
 When it comes to more detailed location within the country, that is not always precise, and it depends on the country.

 == Changelog ==
 = 1.5 (2023.12.07) =
-* NewL method in `Statistics` class to get component statistics
+* New: method in `Statistics` class to get component statistics
+* New: expanded setup `Wizard` with a geolocation panel
 * Edit: various small updates and tweaks to admin interface
 * Edit: GeoIP2 Library 1.11.1
 * Edit: IP2Location Library 9.7.2
 * Edit: Dev4Press Library 4.5
 * Fix: multiple jobs scheduling when running in multisite
+* Fix: few notices with display of meta-data in the logs

 = 1.4 (2023.11.15) =
 * New: component: `GD Forum Manager` plugin, with 4 events